martinmoldrup/snappylapy/README.md

 We welcome contributions to Snappylapy!
 If you have ideas for new features, improvements, or bug fixes, please open an issue or submit a pull request on our GitHub repository.
 We appreciate your feedback and support in making Snappylapy even better for the community.

 # Change Log
+## [0.1.1]
+- Update dependencies with the lower bounds of package compatibility
+- Refactor to make code easier for users of package to modify and extend

 ## [0.1.0]
 - Added fixture for loading snapshots from previous tests (load_snapshot fixture)
 - Added the snappylapy marker for tests that depend on previous tests (pytest.mark.snappylapy).
 This will be used for more advanced features in the future.